k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 #### Input

-When invoking a subagent, it receives detailed context, including:
+When invoking a sub-agent, it receives detailed context, including:

 - Its **Role and Objectives** (as a system message).
 - **Domain Data** (details on relevant LUs, reference tables, column names, and descriptions) to enable dynamic SQL query construction.